 Panels, Conferences, & Other Events

-There are many ways to learn about an employer or get connected with an opportunity.
-Even if an event is not overtly about recruiting or getting hired, you may still connect with an individual or information that could lead to a job or internship, now or somewhere farther down the line.
+There are many ways to learn about employers and find opportunities.
+Even if an event is not overtly about recruiting, it could still offer the chance to connect with individuals or information that could lead to a job or internship, now or sometime in the future.
 Below are just a few examples:

-- Educational Career Panels: OCS organizes over 300 programs each year, many of which feature panelists doing exciting work at organizations that are of high interest to students.
-Every year, students network their way into an opportunity by connecting with a panelist from one of these events.
+- Educational Career Panels: Our office organizes 250+ programs each year, many of which feature panelists doing exciting work at organizations that are of high interest to students.
+Each year, students find opportunities by networking with panelists from these events.